Loss leader: Perishable food

 Supermarkets sell food staples such as bananas or milk at less than the cost at which they were purchased in order to draw customers to their business.
 These items are typically strategically placed far from the entrances of the store to enhance this effect.
 In the case of milk, supermarket chains often refuse to pay market rates to avoid making a loss.

+Costco sells its quarter-pound hotdog and soda combo for $1.50 USD, a price point that has not changed since 1985 and is believed to be well below cost, to bring customers into the store.
+It also sells its rotisserie chicken well below cost, at $4.99.
+The $1.50 price point is both famous and popular among Costco customers.
+For example, a 2018 Seattle business magazine story disclosing that co-founder and former CEO James Sinegal cursed out then-CEO W. Craig Jelinek in 2013 for merely thinking about raising the price of the Costco hot dog was the most viral story ever run by that publisher as of 2024.

+Supermarkets in the UK including Tesco, Asda, Sainsburys and Morrisons have engaged in an annual loss leader price war for Christmas vegetables since discounters Aldi and Lidl gained market share.
+Christmas staple items such as carrots, cabbage and sprouts are priced as low as 8p per kilogram - well below the price the businesses pay to farmers and the usual RRP of around 70p.
+The tactic intends for customers to pick up the cheap vegetables and then do a full shop that includes highly profitable Christmas items such as desserts, Christmas crackers and decorations.
+There is some concern that this intense price war hurts farmers.

 Diapers/nappies

-Many toy store chains and online retailers sell diapers or nappies as a loss leader in order to entice parents into the store in the hopes that the children will spot toys, bottles or other items that the family "needs".
+Many toy store chains and online retailers sell diapers or nappies as a loss leader in order to entice parents into the store in the hopes that the children will spot toys, bottles or other items that the family desires.

 Hardware/tool stores

 Large hardware stores often sell larger tools, such as drills or electric saws at cost or below.
 They do this expecting customers to buy accessories such as blades, drill bits, stands, or cases, along with the new tool.
 These items tend to have a much higher profit margin, and are often impulse buys.